Sunday, March 31, 2024

 My heart has died within me.
 So has my walk with Jesus.

 My God, my God, why did you abandon Jesus?
 Why?
 Why?
 Why do the evil ones always seem to win?
-Why do let those in power govern with such greed, such cruelty?
+Why do you let those in power govern with such greed, such cruelty?
 Why did you abandon Jesus, and with him, everyone who pinned our hopes on him?

 Why?